coffeeringsdesign/brewtal-hoptimism/README.md

 * Admin wants to be able to click a button to indicate a sold pint.
 That button then removes a pint from that kegs pint count.

 ## Unforeseen Issues and Questions
 1. A ghost keg has appeared.
 While having a masterkeg array consisting of 6 kegs, a 7th blank keg appears at the bottom of the keg list component.
 Can't locate the cause.
+Update: fixed.
 2. Began trying to get the ABV to change color according to percentage.
 Not sure of where to add the function yet.